Introduction to Healthcare Employment & Apprenticeship Program

 An Entry-level Healthcare Career Program!

+Candidates can earn the Nursing Assistant Certification (NA-C or CNA) – which is a prerequisite for several healthcare positions – through this convenient 6 – 8 week program.
+Online training and in-person labs provide candidates with flexibility and access to hands-on learning.
 In January 2023, the NA-C program was officially recognized by the Washington State Apprenticeship & Training Council (WSATC).
 Read more about what this recognition means.

 IHAP grads are ready to be hired upon completion.

 Get involved and meet your workforce needs by providing spots for the IHAP clinical requirement (40 hours).

-Learn how your organization can host clinicals for IHAP students, and then hire them as NA-Cs!
+Your organization can host clinicals for IHAP learners and later hire them as NA-Cs!

 IHAP Phases